 When a house wins architectural awards, the kitchen rarely plays a role in its design.
-But in the case of Elliott House, a four-story contemporary glass and concrete home in London, the kitchen is key due to its location on the top floor and to the retractable glass-skylight ceiling.
+But in the case of Elliott House, a four-story contemporary glass and concrete home in London, the kitchen is key due to its location on the top floor and to the retractable skylight in the ceiling.
 With the roof open [top], the kitchen is instantly transformed into an indoor/outdoor room with “natural” ventilation.
-Like the rest of the house, it has poured concrete walls and black granite tile floors.
-And hewing to the aesthetic of sleek flat, minimalist surfaces, architects Eldridge-Smerin added white lacquer cabinets, stainless steel counters, Gaggenau wall ovens and a honking big flat-screen for the owner, travel photographer Richard Elliott.
+Like the rest of the house, the kitchen has poured concrete walls and black granite tile floors.
+And hewing to the aesthetic of sleek flat, minimalist surfaces, architects Eldridge-Smerin added white lacquer cabinets, stainless steel counters, and Gaggenau wall ovens for the owner, travel photographer Richard Elliott.

 With the ceiling closed, the kitchen gets an extraordinary amount of natural light over the island and galley while the adjacent dining area, furnished with Eames Vitra Wire chairs and a bespoke Opus Magnum table, has glass walls.
 In addition to its architectural importance, the house has special significance due to its eccentric location on a slope overlooking Highgate Cemetery, a Victorian London landmark.
 Needless to say, when the ceiling is open there is no noise to be heard from the neighbors.

 Copy and paste link to quick-share this post: http://bit.ly/18oRDnz